 - Architecture: Remains of the church, cloister and monastic buildings.

-- State of Disrepair: In ruins, but some structures remain standing.
+- State of disrepair: In ruins, but some structures remain standing.

 Conclusion